Privacy Policy

 All Consumer Information collected by STRETTO is securely stored following industry-accepted practices and permanently deleted after use.
 Some data elements are deidentified immediately upon collection and stored as Deidentified Information which is incapable of identifying a Consumer.
 Other data elements are aggregated immediately upon collection with data elements of other Consumers and stored as Aggregated Information which is also incapable of identifying a Consumer.
 Still other data elements are stored in the form in which STRETTO collected them and are protected by measures described in Section 10 herein until they are securely and permanently destroyed.

-STRETTO uses and shares Consumer Information collected from Sites, Software and orders for Products in the following ways.
+STRETTO uses and shares Consumer Information collected from Sites, Software and orders for Services in the following ways.

-A. For STRETTO’s and Affilitated Companies’ everyday business purposes, which include but are not limited to (i) conducting our core businesses; (ii) processing customers’ orders; (iii) maintaining Customers’ and Consumers’ account(s); (iv) fulfilling actions initiated through the Software, such as electronic case filings and the processing of a credit card payments; (v) providing customer and technical support, and preventing or addressing service or technical problems; (vi) complying with court orders, subpoenas and legal investigations; (vii) developing, enhancing, improving positioning, and marketing our core products and services; (viii) conducting internal audits for compliance; (ix) conducting secure internal research and development on products and services; (x) conducting statistical analyses of customers’ and consumer’s and clients’ behavior; (xi) customizing Site and product content and/or (xii) reporting consumer-initiated disputes to the nationwide credit bureaus.
+1. For STRETTO’s and Affiliated Companies’ everyday business purposes, which include but are not limited to (1)conducting our core businesses; (2) processing Customers’ orders; (3) maintaining Customers’ and Consumers’ account(s); (4) fulfilling actions initiated through the Software, such as electronic case filings and the processing of a credit card payments; (5) providing customer and technical support, and preventing or addressing service or technical problems; (6) complying with court orders, subpoenas and legal investigations; (7) developing, enhancing, improving positioning, and marketing our core products and services; (8) conducting internal audits for compliance; (9) conducting secure internal research and development on products and services; (10) conducting statistical analyses of Customers’, Consumers’ and Clients’ behavior; (11) customizing Site and product content; (12) reporting consumer-initiated disputes to the nationwide credit bureaus; and (13) using Deidentified Information, Aggregated Information and Publicly Available Data for developing, training, and improving AI Tools like Conductor; and gaining business insights with the help of AI and automated systems.
 You cannot limit this sharing and use.

-B. For STRETTO’s and Affiliated Companies’ marketing purposes, which include but are not limited to contacting you via calls, emails and/or mailings to (i) offer you our products and services; (ii) let you know about updates to the Sites and/or new products and services; and (iii) inform you about upcoming events.
+2. For STRETTO’s and Affiliated Companies’ marketing purposes, which include but are not limited to contacting you via calls, emails and/or mailings to (1)offer you our products and services; (2) let you know about updates to the Sites and/or new products and services; and (3) inform you about upcoming events.
 You can limit this sharing and use.

-C. For Joint Marketing by STRETTO and other financial companies.
+3. For Joint Marketingby STRETTO and other financial companies.
 You can limit this sharing and use.

-If you would like to limit our sharing of your Consumer Information, you should visit us online at https://account.myhorizontoday.com and navigate to “My Accounts”.
-In the alternative, you may contact us by calling 1.866.218.1003, emailing Legal@stretto.com, or writing to STRETTO, ATTN: Opt-Out, 410 Exchange, Ste.
+If you are a Client and would like to limit our sharing of your Consumer Information and/or opt out of receiving marketing communications, you should visit us online at https://account.myhorizontoday.com and navigate to “My Accounts”.
+If you are a Customer or other Consumer, you may use the Consumer Privacy and Opt-Out Form available at https://stretto.com/legal-policies to limit our sharing and/or opt out of marketing communications.
+Finally, all Consumers may limit our sharing and/or marketing communications by calling 1.866.218.1003, emailing a request to Legal@stretto.com, or writing to STRETTO, ATTN: Opt-Out, 410 Exchange, Ste.
 100, Irvine, CA 92602.
-California residents should refer to Section 12 for additional rights.
+Please Note: Residents of certain U.S. states have additional rights.
+Please refer to Section 12 for more information.

 10. HOW WE SAFEGUARD CONSUMER INFORMATION